Secodis/TSS-WEB/README.md

 * [{{site.TITLE_IMPL_CLIENTSEC}}]({{site.URL_IMPL_CLIENTSEC}})
 * [{{site.TITLE_IMPL_HTTPHEADERSEC}}]({{site.URL_IMPL_HTTPHEADERSEC}})

-# Legacy Versions

-You can find older versions of TSS-WEB in both English and German in PDF and MS Word format [here](https://secodis.atlassian.net/wiki/spaces/TSSWEB).

 # Related Standards

 Generally, TSS-WEB aims to incorporate requirements from existing standards and best practices in this field that are suitable to establish baseline security.
 However, that does not mean that every requirement is integrated, particularly those that address edge case or too specific scenarios.